RobertasTupikas/Pursue/README.md

 # songbird-for-R

-Reimplementation of the Songbird algorithm by Morton et al. (2019) in R with additional functionalities and a **point-and-click Shiny interface**.
+Reimplementation of the Songbird algorithm by Morton et al. (2019) in R with additional functionalities and a point-and-click Shiny interface.

 Original publication:
 https://doi.org/10.1038/s41467-019-10656-5